MiguelMarcelino/SureThing_Core_Data/README.md

 The *Witness* should sign his endorsement and produce a `SignedLocationEndorsement`.

+### Location Proof

+The `LocationProof` includes the claim made by the *Prover* and the respective endorsements made by the *Witnesses*.

+The *Prover* signs this proof and produces a `SignedLocationProof`.
+This is then sent to the Verifier.

 ### Location Certificate

 The `LocationVerification` represents a verification made by a *Verifier* of a location claim made by a *Prover*.